 Basic and diluted net loss per share is presented in conformity with ASC Topic 260, Earnings per Share, ("ASC 260") for all periods presented.
 In accordance with this guidance, basic and diluted net loss per common share was determined by dividing net loss applicable to common stockholders by the weighted-average common shares outstanding during the period.
-Due to the net losses incurred and because the exercise price of all liability classified warrants exceeds our average stock market price for the period they were outstanding, all stock equivalents were anti-dilutive, thus, basic and dilutive net loss per share are the same.
+Due to the net losses incurred and because the exercise price of the liability classified warrants issued on April 25, 2017 does not exceed our average stock market price for the period they were outstanding, these warrants were included in the computation of diluted earnings per share.